 Everyone has their own sneaky sneaks way of handling the grocery store, and prepping the chillins for it juuuuuuust to make sure all things will go perfectly [as if there is such a thing]!
 Check out a few fab mommas and their lifesaving headache savers at the grocer, or even... not at the grocer, gassssp!

-The sweet momma Justine, over at lovereveryaspect.com, uses the magic of her littles' favorite stuffed animal as well as a well napped little person!
+The sweet momma behind the blog Justine, over at lovereveryaspect.com, uses the magic of her littles' favorite stuffed animal as well as a well napped little person!
 Who wouldn't want to hang out with their special little animal friend while zipping around in a shopping cart!
 She also makes sure to stick to the list- no outliers please- and compares herself to a contestant from Supermarket Sweep, amen sister!

 Caitlin, fab friend and creator of two of the cutest littles I ever did see [you too Jimmy], enjoys the perks of being a Publix local [insert so many crying waterfall emojis here, I miss you Pubs].
 She'll beeline to the free cookies and use each and every other item [sticker, balloon, etc.], as a carrot to the finish line, you go momma bear!
 And you go Pubs!